Health Insurers Are Vacuuming Up Details About You — And It Could Raise Your Rates

 In a statement, Aetna said it uses consumer marketing information to supplement its claims and clinical information.
 The combined data helps predict the risk of repeat emergency room visits or hospital admissions.
 The information is used to reach out to members and help them and plays no role in pricing plans or underwriting, the statement said.

 Kaufman said she had concerns about the accuracy of drawing inferences about an individual's health from an analysis of a group of people with similar traits.
-Health scores generated from arrest records, home ownership and similar material may be wrong, she said.
+Health scores generated from arrest records, homeownership and similar material may be wrong, she said.

 Pam Dixon, executive director of the World Privacy Forum, a nonprofit that advocates for privacy in the digital age, shares Kaufman's concerns.
 She points to a study by the analytics company SAS, which worked in 2012 with an unnamed major health insurance company to predict a person's health care costs using 1,500 data elements, including the investments and types of cars people owned.